 - 1 whole eggplant

-- 1 tbsp extra virgin olive oil, as needed
+- 1 tablespoon extra virgin olive oil, as needed

 Roasting Eggplant on a Range (Recommended)